GbaCretin/NBLM/README.md

 Without them I would have never been able to write the backend of NBLM!

 ## TODO

-* Add Write PCMROM support to chip::OPNB
+## Bugs
-* Define and Implement ADPCMA interface
+* Every sample from sample 2 and on is distorted.